The Black Swan: The Impact of the Highly Improbable: Part one: Umberto Eco's antilibrary, or how we seek validation

-The third chapter introduces the concepts of Extremistan and Mediocristan.
-He uses them as guides to define the predictability of the environment one is studying.
+Taleb uses the two concepts as guides to define the predictability of the environment one is studying.
 Mediocristan environments can safely use Gaussian distribution.
-In Extremistan environments, a Gaussian distribution should be used at one's own peril.
+In Extremistan environments, a Gaussian distribution cannot be used due to the huge impact of rare events.
 In this part he quotes Benoit Mandelbrot and his critique of the Gaussian distribution.

-Chapter four brings together the topics discussed earlier into a narrative about a turkey before Thanksgiving who is fed and treated well for many consecutive days, only to be slaughtered and served as a meal.
+Chapter four brings together the topics discussed earlier into a narrative about a turkey before Thanksgiving who is fed and treated well for many consecutive days.
+The turkey is led to believe that it will be fed and treated well for many more consecutive days.
+Shortly afterward, however, it is slaughtered and served as a meal.
 Taleb uses it to illustrate the philosophical problem of induction and how past performance is no indicator of future performance.
 He then takes the reader into the history of skepticism.

 In chapter nine, Taleb outlines the multiple topics he previously has described and connects them as a single basic idea.
 In chapter thirteen, the book discusses what can be done regarding "epistemic arrogance", which occurs whenever people begin to think they know more than they actually do.
 He recommends avoiding unnecessary dependence on large-scale harmful predictions, while being less cautious with smaller matters, such as going to a picnic.
 He makes a distinction between the American cultural perception of failure versus European and Asian stigma and embarrassment regarding failure: the latter is more tolerable for people taking small risks.
 He also describes the "barbell strategy" for investment that he used as a trader, which consists in avoiding medium risk investments and putting 85–90% of money in the safest instruments available and the remaining 10–15% on extremely speculative bets.